orruunestad/Genesis-Command-Library/README.md

 ```
 local Prefix = "!"
 ```
-> This sets the prefix for commands in chat, so for example if the prefix was ! and the command was explode, the command would be !explode
+> This sets the prefix for commands in chat, so for example if the prefix was !, the command would be !explode